stevedoesitall/stats/README.md

 # Sailthru Stats Aggregator

-Tool for hitting the Sailthru /stats API endpoint, aggregating data from the last 30 days for blasts, triggers, or lists.
+Tool for hitting the Sailthru /stats and /job API endpoints, aggregating data from the last 30 days for blasts, triggers, or lists.
 Example of file output in the "file_examples" folder.
 Built in NodeJS.

 # Blast Stats (Summary)